 What are the foundation models in Generative AI?
 Unlike computer vision tasks that focus on interpreting visual data, generative AI models are designed to produce entirely new content.
 This encompasses creating text that resembles human writing, crafting high-quality images, audio/video generation, coding, and generating other structured data formats.

 The advent of foundation models has revolutionized the training and development of generative AI systems.
 These large-scale models are pre-trained on vast amounts of data.
-They learn to capture intrinsic patterns, relationships, and representations within data that can be applied to many downstream tasks, including generating new content.
+They learn to capture intrinsic patterns, relationships, and representations within data applied to many downstream tasks, including new content generation.

 Applications of Foundation Models in Pre-trained Language Models